This tutorial shows how to make an easy recolored map-skin using this Summoner’s Rift template.

 Close all your files so you have a blank Photoshop.

-Open all texture files which are in DATA2 and MAP11.
+Open all texture files which are NOT INSIDE Map11.LEVELS.wad.client (those need extra treatment or the map will crash).
 You can do all texture folders seperatly if you want to avoid memory problems.
-My tip is to search for .png so you can select all textures at ones.
+My tip is to search for .dds so you can select all textures at ones.

 After all textures are loaded you want to modify all selected files.
 File -> Automate -> Batch…

 This will appear.
 Copy my setup.
 Set: “Your Folder in Actions” and your “Action” you recorded.
 Source: Opened Files and destination to Save and Close.
 After that click on OK and the magic will happen.

 All files will be closed after finishing it.